ohbm/hackathon2020/.github/ISSUE_TEMPLATE/hackathon-project-template.md

 ### Specific goal
 Try to describe what you want to achieve during this hackathon.

-If your project is just starting it might simply be "discuss, set up a roadmap and identify potential obstacles".
+If your project is just starting it might simply be "discuss, set up a roadmap, and identify potential obstacles".

-For some other projects it could be something these could be **SMART** goals:
+For some other projects it could be a set of **SMART** goals:
 -   Specific (simple, sensible, significant).
 -   Measurable (meaningful, motivating).
 -   Achievable (agreed, attainable).